 What is the chiropractor’s field of expertise?

 Chiropractic care is mainly about performing spine manipulations and joint adjustments and other manual techniques that enable the body to recover without medications or invasive procedures.
 It uses manipulation techniques to combat muscle and spine pain caused by injury, improper posture, inactivity, overweight, or stress.
 Chiropractors focus on mechanical disorders of the musculoskeletal system, especially of the spine, because it affects the nervous system, therefore, impacts our overall health and well-being.
 A chiropractor can ease ailments related to the back, head, neck, and shoulder – as long as the problem is in the muscles or skeleton.
-Sciatica, discopathy, degeneration of the spine, and posture defects as well as migraines, balance problems, and vertigo – all these conditions can successfully be treated by a chiropractor.
+Sciatica, discopathy, degeneration of the spine, posture defects as well as migraines, balance problems, and vertigo – all these conditions can successfully be treated by a chiropractor.

 Physical therapy truly helps!

 Some time ago, a woman in her sixties came to our clinic for a free consultation.
 She suffered from chronic headaches and neck pain which a chiropractor had tried to cure for seventeen years.
 She noticed that while she felt improvement right after the procedure, her condition worsened in the long run.
 Moreover, she also started to complain of dizziness.
-She wasn’t aware of alternative treating methods for her ailments, therefore she has never tried to seek help from other specialists, e.g. a physical therapist.
+She wasn’t aware of alternative treatment methods for her ailments, therefore she has never tried to seek help from other specialists, e.g. a physical therapist.
 She thought that the only alternatives to chiropractic procedures were injections and ultimately surgery.
 After two visits, the physical therapist managed to alleviate the patient’s dizziness.
 Another six treatments of gentle manual therapy and carefully selected exercises eliminated the headaches and neck pains.

-If you struggle with pain, limited mobility, our muscles are weakened by disease or immobility, it is worth considering natural treatment methods before starting pharmacological therapy or deciding to undergo surgical intervention.
+If you struggle with pain, and limited mobility, your muscles are weakened by disease or immobility, it is worth considering natural treatment methods before starting pharmacological therapy or deciding to undergo surgical intervention.
 Modern physical therapy techniques allow a therapist to diagnose and treat various disorders related also to our internal organs, not only bones, joints, ligaments, and muscles as opposed to chiropractic care, which only aims to manipulate the musculoskeletal system.